-Crime Stoppers International is an independent non-profit umbrella organization, officially registered in the Netherlands as a Foundation.
+Crime Stoppers International is an independent non-profit umbrella organization.

 With our affiliated and accredited national and local Crime Stoppers programs around the world forming a global network, we educate communities about transational crime and provide platforms and channels for citizens to anonymously share information about crimes of concern and criminal activity.

 It all began in July 1976 with a fatal shooting at a filling station in Albuquerque, New Mexico in the USA.
 The police had no leads and the investigating detective had to find a way to solve the case.
 Somebody would have more information, but how could he reach out to him or her?